Household payments for kindergarten

 Both the municipalities and the kindergartens report on an electronic survey through BASIL.
 They report annually, with a deadline in January.

-Revision is performed in SAS for both municipal and private kindergartens.
+Editing is defined here as checking, examining and amending data.
+Editing is performed in Python for both municipal and private kindergartens.
 The data is controlled towards last surveys answers to enable us to capture deviations.
 Internet is used as a source or the private kindergarten is contacted to correct logical errors, or to check for major deviation.

 We calculate an average monthly household payment per child from the data that we receive.
 We use data on household income, how many children get sibling moderation, free places, local maximum fees, cost fees, and other fees.